flensrocker/smart-view-injection/README.md

 There's also the needed "provide" function, to inject the `ViewConfig` into the dependency injection.
 The key is to use the `multi: true` property.

+Those have to be added to the dependency injection container in the [`src/app/app.config.ts`](src/app/app.config.ts).

 The component `SelectView` in [`src/app/view/ui/select-view.ts`](src/app/view/ui/select-view.ts) injects all provided `ViewConfig`s.
 With a dropdown the data to be loaded by the resource can be selected.

 The lazy loaded "data" is shown below the selector.
 Do what you like with that data...

+Build the app with the development configuration and study the emitted chunks:
+`ng build --configuration development`

+Also have a look at the "network" tab in the dev tools when switching between the options.
+On the first time you should see the loading of the requested chunk.

+And the main chunk is as small as possible...